Guidelines for Photos & Illustrations

 - Color snapshots or Polaroids.
 These are sometimes usable in a pinch, but they do not look good when translated to black and white in the printed book.

 - Very small originals.
-If at all possible, send at least 5x7s, and 8×10 glossies are even better.
+If at all possible, send at least 5x7s for interior images, but 8×10 glossies are even better and a must for cover images.

 Organizing & Captioning